tomw1808/mkdocs-shadcn/mkdocs/reference/admonitions.md

 # Admonitions

+Admonitions are backwards compatible to the MkDocs Markdown Admonitions.
+There its defined as:

+!!! quote "What are Admonitions?"
         Admonitions, also known as _call-outs_, are an excellent choice for including side content without significantly interrupting the document flow.
 Material for MkDocs provides several different types of admonitions and allows for the inclusion and nesting of arbitrary content.

+In MkDocs-Shadcn they are georgeous looking call outs, which can be used from within Markdown itself by using a specific syntax.

 ## Configuration